Albin Walter Norblad Sr.

 Albin Walter Norblad Sr. (March 19, 1881 – April 17, 1960) was a prominent lawyer who lived in Astoria, Oregon, United States, and the 19th governor of Oregon from 1929 to 1931.
 He was a Republican.

-He was the father of A. Walter Norblad (1908–1964) member of the United States House of Representatives from Oregon's 1st Congressional District from 1946 to 1964.
+He was the father of A. Walter Norblad (1908–1964), a member of the United States House of Representatives from Oregon's 1st Congressional District from 1946 to 1964.

 Family and early life

 Norblad was born in 1881 in Malmö (which was located in the Swedish-Norwegian Union at the time of his birth).
 His parents were Peter and Bessie Youngsberg.
 The family's surname was changed by the Swedish Government.
 The family emigrated to the United States while Albin was very young, settling in Grand Rapids, Michigan.

 He attended night classes at the Grand Rapids Business College.
-After earning enough credits there, Norblad was able enroll at the University of Chicago Law School, supporting himself as a reporter for the Chicago American newspaper.
+After earning enough credits there, Norblad was able to enroll at the University of Chicago Law School, supporting himself as a reporter for the Chicago American newspaper.
 Graduating in 1902, he passed the bar exam and moved back to Michigan where he set up a law firm.
-He was elected District Attorney for Delta County.
+He was later elected District Attorney for Delta County.